 Why this programme?

-The Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History, is one of the international Master’s programmes offered by the Faculty of Arts.
-The full programme runs over two years and is worth 120 credits, but students can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.
+The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts.
+The full programme runs over two years and is worth 120 credits, but you can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.

-The programme contains both obligatory and elective courses.
-The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every term.
-You can also choose courses from other subjects, if you want to broaden your education further.
+The programme contains both compulsory and elective courses.
+The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every semester.
+You can also choose courses from other subjects if you want to broaden your education further.

 The programme leads to a Master of Arts (120 credits) with Classical Archaeology and Ancient History as the main field of study.
-It is also possible to graduate after one academic year with a Master of Arts (60 credits) with Classical Archaeology and Ancient History as the main field of study.
+It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History, starts with the mandatory course Cosmopolitan Pasts (7.5 cr.).
-It runs at 50% of a full-time study load and you will take the course together with students from the Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History from both campuses (Uppsala and Visby).
+The Master's Programme in the Humanities, specialising in Classical Archaeology and Ancient History, commences with the compulsory course Cosmopolitan Pasts (7.5 credits).
+It runs at 50% of a full-time study load and you will take the course together with students from the Master's Programme in the Humanities, specialising in Archaeology from both campuses (Uppsala and Visby).

-The other mandatory course, Writing Course (7.5 cr.), runs over the whole of the first academic year and provides support for the writing of the thesis paper.
+The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides support for the writing the Master's thesis.

 The department offers a number of courses, which normally run at 50% of a full-time study load.
-The idea behind this is that you should read two courses in parallel, or read one course while working on your thesis project.
+The idea behind this is that you should read two courses in parallel, or read one course while working on your Master's thesis.

-Apart from the courses offered by the department, which vary from term to term over a two-year cycle, you can choose to take an internship (worth 7.5 and/or 15 cr.), or take courses individually tailored to suit your needs.
+Apart from the courses offered by the department, which vary from semester to semester over a two-year cycle, you can choose to take an internship (worth 7.5 and/or 15 credits), or take courses individually tailored to suit your needs.
 You may also take courses offered by other departments at the university.

 Most of the department's courses are offered both in Uppsala and in Visby, but some are only given at one campus.

-The 45 credit thesis project is divided up and written over several terms.
-You can choose to devote your full attention to the project, or read a course at the same time.
+The 45 credit Master's thesis is divided up and written over several semesters.
+You can choose to devote your full attention to the thesis, or read a course at the same time.
 Most courses are given in English, but you can choose to write your thesis either in English or in Swedish.

 Courses within the programme

-Term 1 Cosmopolitan Pasts, 7.5 credits (obligatory) Writing course, 3.5 credits (obligatory) Elective courses corresponding to 15 credits
+Semester 1 Cosmopolitan Pasts, 7.5 credits (compulsory) The Craft of Research, 7.5 credits (compulsory) Elective courses corresponding to 15 credits

-Term 2 Writing course, 4 credits (obligatory) Elective courses corresponding to 15 credits Advanced Field Course in Archaeology, 15 credits
+Semester 2 Elective courses corresponding to 15 credits Advanced Field Course in Archaeology, 15 credits

-The programme is delivered entirely in English and as a student you are given the choice of writing your thesis paper in either English or Swedish.
+The programme is offered in English and as a student you are given the choice of writing your Master's thesis in either English or Swedish.

-A Master of Arts degree, specialising in Classical Archaeology and Ancient History, makes you eligible for further PhD studies in this field.
+With a Master of Arts degree, specialising in Classical Archaeology and Ancient History, you are eligible for further PhD studies in this field.
 Previous students have found work as archaeologists, museum curators and educators, investigators for the public sector, aid workers, tour leaders and guides, cultural writers, and researchers and lecturers at universities.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within the humanities or social sciences.
 Also required is 60 credits in classical archaeology and ancient history.